-What is liquid waste?Liquid waste, wastewater, and sewage are terms for "used" water and the wastes that it carries.
+Liquid waste, wastewater, and sewage are terms for "used" water and the wastes that it carries.
 Basically, they are terms for what is flushed down the toilet or washed down the drain.
 Wastewater can also include rain water, groundwater or snow melt (inflow and infiltration) that make their way into sanitary wastewater pipes.

 The majority of wastewater in the RDN comes from residential water use.
 By conserving water at home, we can reduce the cost to treat wastewater.
 Average Canadian indoor water use is illustrated below.

 The majority of wastewater in the RDN is treated by public wastewater (sewer) systems or privately-owned onsite systems (such as septic systems).
-A small number of properties are authorized by the Vancouver Island Health Authority (VIHA) to use pump and haul services.
+A small number of properties are authorized by Island Health (VIHA) to use pump and haul services.
 Typically, pump and haul services are used by properties with failing onsite systems or by those who cannot connect to public wastewater systems and are unable to obtain Ministry of Health approval for a conventional septic disposal system.

 If you benefit from sewer services, your property tax and/or utility bill will include a charge for this service.
 Most people living within Nanaimo, Lantzville, Parksville, Qualicum Beach and French Creek receive sewer services.
 However, some properties within municipal boundaries have a private onsite (septic) system and some people in the Electoral Areas have sewer.

 What levels of wastewater treatment are provided in the RDN?

 .
 These regulations include mandatory minimum effluent quality standards that can be achieved through secondary wastewater treatment or better.
 They also include requirements for monitoring, record-keeping, reporting and toxicity testing.